mikelawrence/senseme-hacs/README.md

 The Haiku App from Big Ass Fans supports grouping fans into rooms.
 Changing any fan in a room changes all fans in that room including those in Home Assistant.
 Keep in mind the lights installed in fans follow the same room grouping.

+## SenseME integration options

+Whoosh as oscillate can now be enabled/disabled as a configuration option across all fans.
+This option can be set when first adding the integration to Home Assistant or changed at any time by going to **Configuration -> Integrations -> SenseME** and selecting the gear icon at the top right.

+Direction is also enabled/disabled as a configuration option across all fans.

 ## Breaking Changes

 From version 2.0 on this integration is configured via the Home Assistant frontend only and will no longer allow configuration via YAML.
 You need to remove the ```senseme:``` section from your configuration file the eliminate the error that pops up each time you restart.